 Q. Who can go on a Greater St. Louis Honor Flight trip?

 Veterans are placed on the waiting list on a first-come, first-served basis according to the following priorities: World War II veterans and terminally ill veterans of any conflict, followed by Korean War and then Vietnam War veterans.
-As our waiting list is currently growing, we are unable to accommodate spouses unless they themselves are eligible veterans.

 Q. How much does it cost?
 Who pays for the trip?

 The Honor Flight experience comes at no cost to the veterans.
 All expenses are paid, with the exception of any souvenirs he/she may wish to purchase.
 Flights are funded by donations from individuals, corporations, foundations and other groups who wish to be an important part of honoring these heroes.
+Guardians pay their own trip expenses, which is currently $550.

 Q. What can I do to help?